Create a recipe – Overview

 Note

-The text you enter on the Method tab does not affect the recipe nutritional analysis.
+The method you enter on the Ingredients tab does not affect the recipe nutritional analysis.
 To account for the nutritional changes that occur during cooking use Yield and Retention Factors.

 Override the calculated nutritional results

 By default, the nutritional analyses for your recipe are calculated from the ingredient and yield information.
-For a recipe it is rare that you would override the calculated analyses, so you can often skip the Overrides tab.
+For a recipe, you would rarely override the calculated analyses, so you can often skip the Overrides tab.

 Add common measures

-You can add your own common measures to your recipe, such as slice or bowl.
+You can add your common measures to your recipe, such as slice or bowl.

 Then, when you use this recipe as an ingredient in another recipe or as a food within a food record or meal plan, you'll have the option to use the common measures you've created.
 (If you do not add common measures, you'll have the standard options available such as g, kg, serve.)